JamieBort/Portfolio-Website/README.md

     j. my github commit history calendar

-    k. the percentage of days I've commited to the number of days in the github commit history calendar
+    k. the percentage of days I've committed to the number of days in the github commit history calendar

     l. a photo of me.